 How many members do you have?

 222 Adults and 70 juniors, although we also open our doors to pay-and-play juniors after school on Wednesdays and Saturday mornings.
-New members are always welcome and our membership fee has remained the same for the last 6 years – £160 for a full club member, with other categories available.
-Excellent value for money, equating to just £3 a week, if you only play once a week, but most play more than that.
+New members are always welcome, our membership fee is £165 for a full club member, with other categories available.
+Excellent value for money, equating to around £3 a week, if you only play once a week, but most play more than that.
 AND balls and floodlight costs are included.

 What has the club achieved?

 Our mantra is that we are the ‘friendly community based club down Happy Lane’.
 We are run by a wonderful committee of volunteers, our finances are in good shape and we have a fantastic team of coaches.
-We have five ladies and four men’s teams in the Avon Summer League and our ladies team, led by Head Coach Kerris Weatherley, has won the Ladies League for the last two years.
-They are currently sitting top of Division 1, so let’s hope they can win again.
-We also feature in the Avon Late Summer and Winter Leagues.
+We have five ladies and four men’s teams in the Avon Summer League and enter teams in the Avon Late Summer and Winter Leagues.

 The club has provided National and County players over the years and continues to maintain a high standard of tennis.

 To introduce as many people to the game as we possibly can, we run Adult Beginner and Improvers courses in the spring and autumn.
 This is also an opportunity for those who played tennis at school to get back to the game.
-Last year the club invested in a Practice Wall which allows people to warm up before matches and to just come up and practice on their own in their spare time.
+The club has a Practice Wall which allows people to warm up before matches and to just come up and practice on their own in their spare time.